 So the nursing staff had to glove him, they put mitts on him big, they were just like soft boxing gloves like, but you know, what, how big those are, and how.
-And so, it David had those on, when I got in the next morning for this one, this one first day.
+And so, David had those on, when I got in the next morning for this one, this one first day.
 And he’s, you know, raising his hands.

 Donna Figurski 23:44

-And I thought, Oh, he’s really excited to see me.
-And all he wanted to do with me get those things off of him.
+And I thought, Oh, he’s excited to see me.
+And all he wanted to do with me was get those things off of him.
 And he also had to be restrained.
 He was, he had tried to get out of bed.

 Donna Figurski 23:55

 And again, pulled out everything when he fell on the floor.
 And I realized that there’s no way I will let him in the hospital with these mitts on all day, and restrained to a bed.
-So I called my principal and explain to her and then they started taking all my sick days.
+So I called my principal and explained to her and then they started taking all my sick days.
 And I said, that’s fine.

 Donna Figurski 24:18

-Once the sick days got used up, they started to take my personal days.
-And I said thank you so much, you know, because those come back to you eventually at the end of your teaching career at a discounted price.
+Once the sick days got used up, they started to take my days.
+And I said thank you so much, you know because those come back to you eventually at the end of your teaching career at a discounted price.
 But like I needed them now.
 And I was just so grateful that I had the support of my principal and my superintendent.